UltraStar-Deluxe/format/The UltraStar File Format (v1).md

 The `#AUDIOURL`, `#VIDEOURL`, `#COVERURL` and `#BACKGROUNDURL` contain URLs according to [RFC 1738](https://datatracker.ietf.org/doc/html/rfc1738).
 Implementations MAY use the values of these headers to locate missing file references.

+### A.16.
+The `RENDITION` Header

+The `RENDITION` header allows a song to be precisely associated with a specific recording.
+Artist and title information alone are insufficient, as multiple performances of the same song by the same artist—or even different edits of the same performance—are common.

+Examples:

+-   video version
+-   album version
+-   live
+-   live (Malmö 2024)
+-   radio edit
+-   extended version
+-   uncensored

 ## Revision History

 - 2023-12-01: Publication of the UltraStar file format v1.0.0